Germany fears a victory for the far-right National Rally could harm its close relations with France

 It comes therefore as no surprise that "in Berlin, people are now particularly nervous about the fact that the National Rally in France could represent a party with a large majority in parliament that is very critical of Germany, perhaps even hostile to Germany," she added.

-Even though National Rally party leader Jordan Bardella said last month, that if he becomes France's prime minister after the election, he hopes "to have the occasion and the opportunity to talk with the German chancellor," he has also stressed that he would defend his country's interests and sees Scholz as a political rival.
+Even though National Rally party leader Jordan Bardella said last month that if he becomes France's prime minister, he hopes "to have the occasion and the opportunity to talk with the German chancellor," he has also stressed that he would defend his country's interests and sees Scholz as a political rival.

-If a future far-right French government were to join that choir of nationalists, no longer singing from the same hymn sheet as Berlin, that would have repercussions for all of the EU, says Jacob Ross, an expert on Franco-German relations at the German Council on Foreign Relations.
+If a future far-right French government were to join that choir of nationalists, it would have repercussions for all of the EU, says Jacob Ross, an expert on Franco-German relations at the German Council on Foreign Relations.

-“Many EU projects could potentially be blocked,” he says, adding that future cooperation on European financial and banking policies, and European armaments projects, as well as everyday collaboration on the EU's administrative level could suffer.
+“Many EU projects could potentially be blocked,” he said adding that future cooperation on European financial and banking policies, European armaments projects, and everyday collaboration on the EU's administrative level could suffer.

 The further expansion of the EU, which Scholz has been advocating, could also be in question, Ross said.